Publication Date

 Abstract

-In an era in which there is little good news for immigrant communities and even holding the line has become an ambitious goal, one progressive project has continued to gain steam: the movement to provide universal representation for non-citizens in removal proceedings.
-In the immigration field, “universal representation” refers to a system of appointed counsel that provides representation to indigent non-citizens facing deportation regardless of the apparent merits of their case.
-This model has proven a transformative change, particularly given the absence of any recognized right to government-funded counsel.
-In recent years, cities and counties throughout the nation have launched universal representation programs in the immigration arena, and the future promises broader expansion.
-But as this effort grows, it must confront challenges from within: the sort-of supporters who seek to limit this representation system’s coverage in a number of ways, some of which may not merely change the scope of the program, but the core of the project itself.
+In an era in which there is little good news for immigrant communities and even holding the line has become an ambitious goal, one progressive project has continued to gain steam: the movement to provide universal representation for noncitizens in removal proceedings.
+This effort, initially born out of a pilot project in New York City, has generated a host of replication projects throughout the nation and holds the promise of even broader expansion.
+But as it grows, this effort must confront challenges from within: the sort-of supporters who want to limit this representation system's coverage in a number of ways, some of which may not merely change the scope of the program, but the core of the project itself.

 Volume